AliSina786/ci-cd-aws-workflow/README.md

 # ci-cd-aws-workflow
-Defining a Complet CI/CD Workflow to Build and Operate Applications on AWS
+Defining a Complete CI/CD Workflow to Build and Operate Applications on AWS